bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

   - Currently, I don't believe that this requires the full bestiary entry either (fighting the same monster until the entry adds a second page).
 The achievement measurement increases as soon as an interaction with a new monster occurs, even when an NPC fights a new monster.
   - I'm noticing that **Big Game Hunter I and II** and **Show Off I and II** don't seem to have measured tracking.
 I'm guessing maybe the set devs felt the smaller quantity of entries was worth not bothering with the tracking?
 - It's good to only sell the correct number of loot items that you need to complete unlocking bazaar packages.
 Selling too many will not "carry over" to another package if that item is used to unlock multiple packages.
 This is mostly important to remember when dealing with rarer loot.
-  - Specifically, you should hold on to Arcana, Damascus Steel, Serpent Eye, and Moon Ring loot until you have the quantities you need to unlock their bazaar items.
+  - Specifically, you should hold on to the following loot until you have the quantities you need to unlock their bazaar items:
+    - Arcana
+    - High Arcana
+    - Damascus Steel
+    - Serpent Eye
+    - Moon Ring
+    - Feystone
+    - Soul Powder
+    - Scarletite
+    - Adamantite
+    - Sickle-Blade
+    - Empyreal Soul
+    - Mallet
+    - Gysahl Greens (for their functionality)
+    - Teleport Stones (for their functionality)
+    - Sandalwood/Pinewood Chops (can't be sold anyway)
   - ***TODO***: Any other items to add to this list of loot?
 - While rare game may appear as you explore areas on the way to the next boss or story moment, it's probably wise to only fight rare game IF it shows up, rather than trying to force their appearance.
 This is to ensure that levels are kept low to avoid getting close to the level caps for boss challenges.
 If you feel that your levels may be lagging a bit, that shouldn't be a problem, but keep extra save files just in case.
 I will do a rare game (and bestiary) cleanup after finishing the game to ensure that my levels don't get too high.
 - Guest characters levels will matter when worrying about the level caps for boss challenges.
 A guest character level will be calculated when they join with the following calculation: